StartMeUp/todo-front/readme.md

 # Yet another todo front-end

-This backend is only some kind of playground to test and show the implementation of libraries and good practices.
+This front-end is only some kind of playground to test and show the implementation of libraries and good practices.

 The app can be viewed and tested here: https://todo-front-smu.pages.dev/ .